jaanga/jaanga.github.io/cookbook-threejs/examples/google-api/google-maps-api-elevations-for-tiles/readme.md

 ## Features

 * Obtain latitude and longitude for any location using Google Maps Geocoding
-* Given latitude, longitude, zoom level, number of tiles per side, number of samples per side, app obtains - using Google Maps API - elevations for every sample
+* Given latitude, longitude, zoom level, number of tiles per side, number of samples per side
+	* App obtains - using Google Maps API - elevations for every sample
 * Choose the quality of the data - can be sub-meter accurate where such data is available
 * Respects Google's usage limits
 * Tested to
 	* 250,000 elevations gathered in just over an hour.
 	* 900 elevations in a few seconds
-* Displays elevations in 3D
+* Displays elevations in 3D in window
-* Saves data to a local file
+* Save data to a local file
 * Reports on many aspects of the of the data